Token exchange

 Token exchange is implemented in the following samples:

-It is possible to configure if token exchange is allowed on the down-party OAuth 2.0 or OpenID Connect client.
+It is possible to configure if token exchange is allowed on the OAuth 2.0 application registration or OpenID Connect client.
 Likewise, it is possible to configure if client credentials grant should be allowed.
+Default both client credentials grant and token exchange is allowed on OAuth 2.0 application registration and OpenID Connect clients.

 Default the client is added as the token exchange actor, this behaviour can be disabled.

-Token exchange in the same track
+Token exchange in the same environment

-Access token to Access token in web application
+Access Token to Access Token in web application

 In this scenario an OpenID Connect client has obtained an access token after user authentication.